-As a fully-managed web scraping service provider, we are familiar with the burning questions in the web scraping space, especially among the newbies.
+As a fully-managed web scraping service provider, we are familiar with the burning questions in the web crawling and scraping space, especially among the newbies.
 We decided to compile and answer some of the common web scraping questions that we hear from our prospects and are doing rounds on Q&A sites like Quora.

 1. Is web scraping legal?

 Web crawling is as legal as viewing a webpage using your browser and is not different in any way as far as the target server is concerned.
 Most websites on the surface web (the part of web accessible to search engines) allow web crawling and this means you can fetch data from them using an automated crawler.
 The only thing to make sure is if the site allows bots via the directives in their robots.txt file.